pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_storage-and-playback.md

 40}

 ```

-show all 40 lines
+---

 ## Delete messages from history[​](#delete-messages-from-history)

 ##### Requires Message Persistence
-Enable Message Persistence in the Admin Portal.
+Enable Message Persistence for your key in the [Admin Portal](https://admin.pubnub.com/).

-Remove messages from a specific channel’s history.
+Remove messages from a channel’s history.

 ##### Required setting
-Enable Delete-From-History for your key in the Admin Portal and initialize the SDK with a secret key.
+Enable **Delete-From-History** for your key in the Admin Portal and initialize the SDK with a **secret key**.

 ### Method(s)[​](#methods-1)

-To Delete Messages from History, use:
+To `Delete Messages from History`, you can use the following method(s) in the JavaScript SDK.

 ```
 `1pubnub.deleteMessages({